btskinner/rworkshop/_modules/modeling.md

     [1] 0.1755431 0.2587681 0.2314676 0.2396327 0.2737971 0.2721818

+### Predictions with new data

 Ideally, we would have a new observations with which to make predictions.
-Then we could test our modeling choices by seeing how well they predicted new observations.
+Then we could test our modeling choices by seeing how well they predicted the outcomes of the new observations.

 With discrete outcomes (like binary 0/1 data), for example, we could use our model and right-hand side variables from new observations to predict whether the new observation should have a 0 or 1 outcome.
-Then, we could compare those predictions to the actual observed outcomes by making a 2 by 2 [confusion matrix](https://en.wikipedia.org/wiki/Confusion_matrix) that counted the numbers of true positives and negatives (correct predictions) and false positives and negatives (incorrect predictions).
+Then we could compare those predictions to the actual observed outcomes by making a 2 by 2 [confusion matrix](https://en.wikipedia.org/wiki/Confusion_matrix) that counted the numbers of true positives and negatives (correct predictions) and false positives and negatives (incorrect predictions).

+With continuous outcomes, we could follow the same procedure as above, but rather than using a confusion matrix, instead assess our model performance by measuring the error between our predictions and the observed outcomes.
+Depending on our problem and model, we might care about minimizing the root mean square error, the mean absolute error, or some other metric of the error.

+### Predictions using training and testing data

 In the absence of new data, we instead could have separated our data into two data sets, a [training set and test set](https://en.wikipedia.org/wiki/Training,_test,_and_validation_sets).
-After fitting our model to the training data, we could have tested it by following the above procedure with the testing data.
+After fitting our model to the training data, we could have tested it by following either above procedure with the testing data (depending on the outcome type).
 Setting a rule for ourselves, we could evaluate how well we did, that is, how well our training data model classified test data outcomes, and perhaps decide to adjust our modeling assumptions.

-Whether making making predictions for new observations or working within a training/testing data framework, the `predict()` function is a very useful tool.

 Margins
 -------